 We take care of injured workers' mental health

-Dr. Idalia Montañez Miranda provides telehealth-based mental health services to Spanish-speaking injured workers living in Washington state and Florida.
-She is an approved mental health services provider through the Washington State Department of Labor and Industries ("L&I").
+Dr. Idalia Montañez provides telehealth-based mental health services to Spanish-speaking injured workers living in Washington state and Florida.
+She is credentialed with the Washington State Department of Labor and Industries' ("L&I") Medical Provider Network.

 Physical health and mental health are intertwined.